 - Review the matched records before confirming.

-Clean old calendar clutter by calendar owner
+How to clean old calendar clutter by owner

 - Open one of the old entries.